-"(" expected OR ")" expected • A parenthesis is missing that surrounds the command's argument list.
-End of program not found • No End statement was found for the current program in the Request column of CNC_SCR.DBF.
+"(" expected OR ")" expected • A parenthesis surrounding the command's argument list is missing.
+End of program not found No End statement was found for the current program in the Request column of CNC_SCR.DBF.
 Invalid command name • The command name is not valid.
 Check the spelling.
 Program not found • The program name is not valid.
 Check the spelling.
-Invalid system variable - Use BV0 or BV1 Invalid bit mask • The bit mask must be an 8 character string composed of 1's and 0's.
-Invalid port address - Use PORT0 or PORT1 parameter variable Replace the invalid address with the variable PORT0 or PORT1.
-OR Check the value assigned to parameter variables PORT0 and PORT1 in VC2.INI.
+Invalid system variable - Use BV0 or BV1 Invalid bit mask • The bit mask must be an 8-character string composed of 1s and 0s.
+Invalid port address - Use PORTO or PORT1 parameter variable Replace the invalid address with the variable PORT0 or PORT1.
+OR Check the value assigned to parameter variables PORT0 and PORT1 in CNC.INI.
 Unexpected number of arguments • There are either too few or too many values in the argument list for this command.
 Unexpected string in argument • An argument contains a string value instead of a numeric value.
 Unrecognized bitwise operator • A character other than &, , ^, or ~ was specified as a bitwise operator.